Rollup Library Starter

 Here, we're setting the

-exports option to "named", because we're exporting everything as named exports.
+"named", because we're exporting everything as named exports.
 This is intentional, as there can be issues with mixing both default and named patterns of exports at the root of your package, when exporting to CommonJS format.
 Rollup will also throw a warning when you do that.

 preserveModules option will tell Rollup to create separate chunks for all modules, using the original module names as file names.